flimflam-austin/hugo-cms-test/content/quick_reads/20180625-18-06-25-scotus-sales-tax/index.md

       Cha-Ching: Why Now?
     _key: card-1-4aa581d2-61f8-401b-abd3-6b41b94fd86d
   - order: 1
+    useCheckmark: false
     body: >-
       ## What Happened?

-      Some online retailers voluntarily collect sales tax in the 45 states + DC that impose a sales tax, **but many don’t**, placing brick-and-mortar shops at a disadvantage.
+      Some online retailers voluntarily collect sales tax in the 45 states + DC that impose a sales tax,**but many don’t**, placing brick-and-mortar shops at a disadvantage.

       The high court overturned a 1992 ruling prohibiting states from collecting